jobindjohn/vivaplus_v0.2/docs/model-doc/25-spine.md

 # Spinal column

+!!! warning "This section of the documentation is under development"

+    This section is being updated

 An overview of the spinal column is given in this section.
 Modeling details of spine are given in the sections corresponding body regions

 - [cervical spine](../30-neck/#cervical-spine) in Neck section